STREET CUT MORATORIUM

 State Highway User's (Gasoline) Taxes - Under Sections 2105, 2106, 2107, and 2107.5 of the California Streets and Highways Code, cities are allocated a share of the revenues derived from the state taxes on gasoline.
 These revenues are restricted in their use to the construction, improvement and maintenance of public streets.

-Traffic Impact Fees - Fees required of a developer/builder for purposes of defraying the actual or estimated costs of constructing future traffic signalization improvements in the vicinity of the development/building.
+Traffic Signal Fees - Fees required of a developer/builder for purposes of defraying the actual or estimated costs of constructing future traffic signalization improvements in the vicinity of the development/building.
 These funds may be used only for the construction or reimbursement for construction of traffic signals within the area from which the fees comprising the fund were collected.
 Interest accruing from these funds can be used anywhere within the City.

 Back to Top